smapiot/piral/docs/questions/tooling.md

 We've debated a lot if (unit or end-to-end) testing are good targets for the CLI to be covered.
 In the end we've decided to leave this to the development team of a particular Piral instance.

 While the Piral CLI is certainly opinionated we tried to make it not overly restrictive.
 There are many testing frameworks and configurations out there and all of them have some direct influence on how development is done.
 We cannot cover all these flows without making compromises and imposing restrictions on the developers.
-Thus we decided to leave testing out.
+Thus we decided to leave testing out - by default.

-Needless to say we think about integrating an extension mechanism in the CLI which would allow integrating a pre-made testing module that can be freely chosen (or developed).
+Via extensions you can install `piral-cli` plugins that make testing very easy and (optionally) part of the validation process.

 ---------------------------------------